forsakenMystery/BoomShine/README.md

 ## Deployment

-You need to uncomment my code on boomshine.
+You need to use lvl boomshine file to run.
 After running, you based on your state of your laptop/pc will get some link error which are easilly fixable there were none for me.
 If you need more help make an issue, so I can address it here

 ## Authors